I’m a big Samuel Adams fan. It’s the only beer I buy and drink. I even bought a dozen Samuel Adams beer glasses to drink it from.

 Have you got a promotion or messaging challenge that you can use some help with?
 Tell me about it.
 I’ve been at this for over 20 years, and I know I can help.

 Here’s a thought… What’s the most effective use of promotional products YOU’VE seen?
 Whether it was your project or not – I’d love to hear about it!
-Leave a note in the comments section below, or send it to me as an email!
+Leave a note in the comments section below!